-We Mahalaxmi Engineering Projectsare Waste Heat Recovery System Manufacturers,Suppliers, Exporters in India.
+We Mahalaxmi Engineering Projectsare Waste heat recovery (WHR) System manufacturers, suppliers and exporters in Chhattisgarh.
 Waste heat recovery (WHR System) is the use of thermal energy for productive purposes that would otherwise be released into the environment.
 WHR System frequently eliminates or minimises the need for additional fuel energy input that would otherwise be necessary to perform this function.
 Internal combustion engine examples include:

 Hot exhaust gases released from the tailpipe, the engine coolant radiator, the EGR and charge air coolers are the primary heat rejection channels in internal combustion engines that could be candidates for WHR.